NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

 ![USB Hub Removed](../media/photos/lte/hubremoved.JPG)

-Next, you can plug a microUSB cable into the microUSB connector on the daughterboard (please be **very careful** during this step so that you do not damage the connector):
+Next, you can plug a microUSB cable into the microUSB connector on the daughterboard (please be **very careful** during this step so that you do not damage the connector, it's also good to note that this is not the microUSB connector used on the USB hub):

 pic